Shamaoke/Noot-Compiler/README.md

 Credits
 -------------
-TAM is developed by David A Watt & Deryck F Brown as educational tool for their book [Programming Language Processors in Java](http://www.dcs.gla.ac.uk/~daw/books/PLPJ/).
+TAM was developed by David A Watt & Deryck F Brown as educational tool for their book [Programming Language Processors in Java](http://www.dcs.gla.ac.uk/~daw/books/PLPJ/).

 The TAM Assembler was developed by Matthijs Bomhoff from the University of Twente.